sarahmonster/hire-sarah/pages/user-interviews.md

 whyyou: |

- I care deeply about **solving problems**, and I firmly believe that product teams need to talk to their users in order to truly understand those problems.
-It's why I've advocated for research and usability testing across all the products I've been involved in, and why I've spent the last few years **leading others in research efforts**.
-Recruiting users to talk to can often be a blocker to conducting research, and I'd love to help make that part of the process simpler.
+ I care deeply about **solving problems**, and I firmly believe that product teams need to talk to their users to truly understand those problems.
+It’s why I’ve advocated for research and usability testing across all the products I’ve worked on, and why I’ve spent the last few years **leading others in research efforts**.
+Recruiting users to talk to can often be a blocker to conducting research, and I’d love to help make that part of the process simpler.

- I'm really excited by the prospect of working with a smaller team, where my work will have more impact and visbility. **I'm happiest when I have an opportunity to work on a variety of different challenges**, from higher level strategic work to the precise line-spacing for maximum legibility.
+ I’m excited by the prospect of working with a smaller team, where my work will have more impact and visibility. **I’m happiest when I have an opportunity to work on a variety of different challenges**, from higher level strategic work to the perfect line-spacing for maximum legibility.

- Also, and this is just an aside, but you write a really delightful job description that made me say "Yes!" ❤️ I think we'd make a great fit.
+ Also, and this is just an aside, but you write a delightful job description that made me say “Yes!” ❤️ I think we’d make a great fit.

- **Let's work together.**

 whyme: |

- I have **over ten years of experience**, during which time I've worn many different hats, spanning from research and product management, to visual design and branding, to prototyping and interaction design.
-My experience working remotely means I have great written communication skills, and my experience leading projects means I'm self-driven and good at defining the goals and measurements for success of a project.
+ I have **over ten years of experience**, during which time I’ve worn many different hats, spanning from research and product management, to visual design and branding, to prototyping and interaction design.
+My experience working remotely means I have excellent written communication skills, and my experience leading projects means I’m self-driven and good at defining the goals and measurements for the success of a project.

- I’m primarily a **visual and product designer, but I have a strong technical background** and a wide-ranging general knowledge that allows me to approach my work in a holistic way.
-I often end up coding my own designs, and am comfortable working with **CSS, HTML, JavaScript , and React**.
-My technical skills means I'm great at communicating and collaborating with developers (although it doesn't hurt that I live with one as well!)
-I have extensive experience with Sketch, Invision, Adobe CS, Figma, and other design tools, as well as experience working with and developing design systems.
+ I’m primarily a **visual and product designer, but I have a strong technical background** and a wide-ranging general knowledge that allows me to approach my work holistically.
+I often end up coding my designs, and am comfortable working with CSS, HTML, JavaScript, and React.
+My technical skills mean I’m great at communicating and collaborating with developers (although it doesn’t hurt that I live with one as well!)
+I have extensive experience with **Sketch, Invision, Adobe CS, Figma**, and other design tools, as well as experience working with and developing **design systems**.

- I've also led a number of user research and usability studies and am comfortable planning and leading research studies—as well as pulling out actionable recommendations from all that qualitative data!
+ I’ve led many user research and usability studies and am skilled at planning and leading research studies—as well as pulling out actionable recommendations from all that qualitative data!
 I embrace a data-informed approach to my work but balance this with intuition in the pursuit of the best solution.
-Most recently, **I led a team of twenty-five in conducting an exploratory research study as part of the open-source WordPress project**, and I'm currently working to set up a toolkit and framework for future research efforts, as well as teaching contributors.
+Most recently, **I led a team of twenty-five in conducting an exploratory research study** as part of the open-source WordPress project, and I’m currently working to set up a toolkit and framework for future research efforts, as well as teaching contributors.

- My experience working in an open source environment means that I'm adept at **defending my design decisions in a diplomatic way, but I'm never dogmatic** and I'm happy to be proven wrong.
-I'm not afraid of failure and I like to share my work as soon as possible for best results.
+ My experience working in an open source environment means that I’m adept at **diplomatically defending my design decisions, but I’m never dogmatic**, and I’m happy to be proven wrong.
+I’m not afraid of failure, and I like to share my work as soon as possible for best results.

 ---